Table of contents

 - Sleeplessness (or, alternatively, drowsiness and sedation)

-In most cases, the side effects of too much THC will pass on their own within 12 hours (or even less), but seek medical attention in case of an emergency.
+In most cases, the side effects of too much THC will pass on their own within 12 hours, but seek medical attention in case of an emergency.

 Other THC:CBD Ratios to Consider